wkumari/draft-wkumari-dhc-capport/README.md

    Thanks to Wes George for supplying the IPv6 text.
 Thanks to Lorenzo and Erik for the V6 RA kick in the pants.

-   Thanks to Fred Baker and Asbjorn Tonnesen for detailed review and comments.
+   Thanks to Fred Baker, Asbjorn Tonnesen and Ted Lemon for detailed review and comments.
 Also great thanks to Joel Jaeggli for providing feedback and text.

+Kumari, et al.            Expires July 30, 2015                 [Page 8]

+Internet-Draft             DHCP Captive-Portal              January 2015

 9. Normative References